1st Note

 PA-88H vs SP201

-The PA-88H scores higher in Portability, while the SP201 edges ahead in Beginner.
-Choose the PA-88H if you prioritize portability.
+The PA-88H scores higher in portability, while the SP201 is stronger in beginner support and value for money.
+Choose the PA-88H if portability matters most.

 Medeli SP201 →